Solomon (magister militum): First tenure in Africa

-The revolt was caused by dissatisfaction of some of the soldiers, who had taken Vandal wives, with Solomon: the soldiers demanded the property once owned by their wives as their own, but Solomon refused, since this land had been confiscated by imperial decree.
+The revolt was caused by the dissatisfaction of some of the soldiers, who had taken Vandal wives with Solomon: The soldiers demanded the property once owned by their wives as their own, but Solomon refused, since this land had been confiscated by imperial decree.
 A first plot to assassinate Solomon in Easter failed and the conspirators fled into the countryside, but soon open rebellion broke out among the army in Carthage as well.
 The soldiers acclaimed one of Solomon's subalterns, Theodore, as its leader, and began looting the city.

 Solomon managed to find refuge in a church, and under the cover of night, with the aid of Theodore, he departed the city by boat for Missua, accompanied among others by the historian Procopius.
 From there, Solomon and Procopius sailed to Sicily, which had just been conquered by Belisarius, while Solomon's lieutenant Martin was dispatched to try and reach the troops at Numidia, and Theodore instructed to hold Carthage.
 Upon hearing about the mutiny, Belisarius, with Solomon and 100 picked men, set sail for Africa.
 Carthage was being besieged by 9,000 rebels, including many Vandals, under a certain Stotzas.
 Theodore was contemplating capitulation when Belisarius appeared.
 The news of the famous general's arrival were sufficient for the rebels to abandon the siege and withdraw westwards.
 Belisarius immediately gave pursuit and caught up and defeated the rebel forces at Membresa.
 The bulk of the rebels, however, was able to flee, and continued to march towards Numidia, where the local troops decided to join them.
 Belisarius himself was forced to return to Italy due to trouble there, and Emperor Justinian appointed his cousin Germanus as magister militum to deal with the crisis.
 Solomon returned to Constantinople.